-Health systems consider maternal and infant health to be one of the most important quality improvement objectives for their organizations, according to a Premier survey conducted last sprig.
+Health systems consider maternal and infant health to be one of the most important quality improvement objectives for their organizations, according to a Premier survey conducted in spring 2019.

 Maternal and infant health, or perinatal health, ranked behind infection prevention as a priority but ahead of readmissions, post-acute care management, diabetes management and oncology care.

 The heightened focus to keep mothers and babies healthy appears to be paying off.
 A nationally representative Premier analysis on maternal and infant health showed that more than 900 U.S. hospitals marked a 24 percent decrease in delivery-related maternal deaths between 2008-2018.
 Importantly, the disparity gap between black women and women of other races for inpatient delivery-related deaths has narrowed significantly.
 Premier identified an 80 percent decrease in maternal mortality for black women, with the gap actually closing in 2018.